Who Gets the House in a Divorce in Texas: Essential Guide to Property Division

 Parents often encounter "geographic restriction" in a custody dispute without fully understanding its impact.
 This legal rule limits where a child can live after a custody order.
 The Law Office of Ben Carrasco, PLLC, can help if you're a Texas parent worried about...

-What is Domestic Partnership?
+What is Domestic Partnership in Texas?

 At the Law Office of Ben Carrasco, PLLC, we often assist numerous clients in understanding domestic partnerships in Texas.
-Many couples in committed relationships do not get married yet want legal protections and benefits.
+Many couples in committed relationships do not get married, yet want legal protections and benefits.
 Domestic partnerships may provide a solution...

 Who Gets the House in a Divorce in Texas: Essential Guide to Property Division